'Canadians Are Livid' About Trump And Are Hitting Back By Boycotting U.S. Goods

 First trump-free grocery cart.
 Focusing on great Canadian products and those from countries with stronger leadership. #buycanadian #trumpfree pic.twitter.com/XHgGJNtzcJ— Scott Chamberlain (@scottawan) June 10, 2018

-Chamberlain says he began scouring labels shortly after the Group of 7 summit in Canada in early June, when President Trump called Prime Minister Justin Trudeau "meek and mild" and "dishonest and weak."
+Chamberlain says he began scouring labels shortly after the Group of 7 summit in Canada in early June, when President Trump called Prime Minister Justin Trudeau "meek and mild" and "dishonest & weak."

 Across Canada, people are increasingly shocked and angry about the way the country is being treated by the Trump administration.
 They've watched as the U.S. has slapped steep tariffs on Canadian products, listened to President Trump harangue Trudeau and discovered the U.S. now considers their country a national security threat.